Safeguarding at Sexey's School

 - Taking action to enable all children and young people to have the best outcome

-The school’s Safeguarding and Child Protection Team consists of: Mr Clackson (Designated Safeguarding Lead), Mr Kiely (Deputy DSL) and Mrs Cullen, Mr Todd, Mrs Terry & Mr Golden (Safeguarding Officers).
+The school’s Safeguarding and Child Protection Team consists of: Mr Carpenter (Designated Safeguarding Lead), Mrs Cullen (Deputy DSL) and Mr Moise (Safeguarding Officer).

 The school safeguards students with reference to the following three Department for Education guidance documents: